How do I know if I am eligible to take part in the trial?

 A smartphone booking, payment and vehicle-access App provided by hiyacar will control the use of the vehicle and act as a virtual key (https://www.youtube.com/watch?v=AN5dFvnMYyQ).
 The car can be booked in advance any time from 1 hour to up to 3 whole days.

-When will the car become available at Redbridge and how much will it cost to hire?
+When will the cars become available at the Ashland Lakes community charging hub and how much will they cost to hire?

-The car club trial will begin operation in early 2022.
-There will be four car club locations across the borough: Berkeley Ave (IG5 0UR), Derby Road Car Park (South Woodford, E18 2PZ), Herbert Road (Highbury Gardens, IG3 8AD) and Cowley Road (IG1 3JL).
+The car club trial will begin operation in early August and will run for 9 months.
 The hire will be part-funded with support from Innovate UK and the Office for Zero Emission Vehicles (OZEV).
 The car-hire cost itself will be free (for the trial period only), however the driver will be required to pay the insurance to cover the period of hire, which could cost as little as £5 per hour or £15 per day depending on the driver age , experience and other risk factors.

 If I drive the car elsewhere, will it be possible to charge the car using a charging cable?

 Yes – the car will retain the conventional cable-charging as well, so that they can be used beyond their battery range from the wireless charging-hub.
-Note, the car will need to be returned to the Liston Road hub before the hire session ends.
+Note, the car will need to be returned to the Ashland Lakes hub before the hire session ends.